icewind1991/php-nginx/README.md

-# php7-nginx
+# php-nginx

-Docker image with php7 using nginx and php-fpm
+Docker image with php using nginx and php-fpm

 ```
-docker pull icewind1991/php7-nginx
+docker pull icewind1991/php-nginx
 ```

 ## Serving your code